margaretmf/margaretmf.github.io/keycreativewriting.md

 Oh it's a new day for the sun to shine. <br>
 I love the warmth of the sun's rays both on you and on me. <br>

 Every day's a new day.
-The day is yours, and it's mine.
+The day is yours, and it's mine. <br>
-From the east to the west, te sun rises and shines.
+From the east to the west, te sun rises and shines. <br>

 It's a new day for the birds to chirp. <br>
 Flying high through the trees these birds really sing. <br>